Ferguson628/Ferguson628.github.io/_posts/2026-09-03-firstpost.md

 author: M Ferguson
 ---

+### Quick facts:
-Quick facts: I am a senior math major (class of 2027) with a minor in Spanish.
+I am a senior math major (class of 2027) with a minor in Spanish.
 I'm from Lawrence Township, NJ, spend the summers working as a camp counselor and living with my grandparents in San Diego, and I studied abroad Spring 2026 in Buenos Aires, Argentina.

+### My (sewing/programming/Arduino) experience
-I have some limited sewing experience, mostly embroidery and mending by hand (see figure 1-3 below) though I got ambitious last winter break and broke out the sewing machine to make a pencil case for my best friend's birthday (see fig. 4)
+I have some limited sewing experience, mostly embroidery and mending by hand (see figure 1-3 below) though I got ambitious last winter break and broke out the sewing machine to make a pencil case for my best friend's birthday (see fig. 4).

  your sewing experience, your programming experience, your circuitry/Arduino experience, what you hope to learn in this class, and one boring fact about you.